|Salary||$52.99 - $66.18/hour; $9,184.93 - $11,471.20/month; $110,219.20 - $137,654.40/year|

 For more information regarding the benefits Placer County has to offer please visit Placer County's Human Resources website.

-Child Support Attorney III is the full journey level assigned to employees with at least two years of experience practicing law.
+Deputy District Attorney III is the full journey level assigned to employees with at least two years of experience practicing law.
 Employees at this level are assigned increasingly difficult and complex cases and receive only occasional instruction or assistance as new situations arise.

 May exercise technical and functional supervision over legal staff.

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.